moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 Deficiencies identified are reviewed in the context of the vendor's greater Security environment and the data transmitted.
 If a material risk to GitLab data is identified, this will be reported to the Business Owner via the [TPRM Security Notice Process](#tprm-security-notice-process) section below for more information.

 ### Introduction of Third Party AI Features

-Something something _don't introduce Orange/Red data, because [rationale]_
+Something something _don't introduce Orange/Red data, because [rationale]_.
 Something something _Security will assess vendors upon notification of these features via additional inquiry or new assmt_

 ### TPRM Security Notice Process